XcalableMP/manual/en/template.rst

     !$xmp template t(-5:4)

-The template construct declares 1-dimensional template t starting from t(-5) to t(4).
+The template directive declares 1-dimensional template t starting from t(-5) to t(4).

 .. note::
    In XMP/C, templates should start from 0 since array indices start from 0 in the C language.